-The Archbishop of New Orleans celebrated Mass at the seminary recently and preached a fantastic homily.
+The Archbishop of New Orleans celebrated the opening Mass of the Holy Spirit two years ago at the seminary and preached a fantastic homily.